bobbimanners/Zapple-II/README.md

 You don't really need to build the code unless you want to make changes.
 Pre-compiled versions of everything are included in this repository.

+The 800K ProDOS disk image `zapple2.po` has all the files you should need.

 ## Building `Z80asm` using Aztec C

 - Two scripts are provided to do the build: `compile` and `link`